630Dev/ThinkTosh-T470-Skyl4ke/README.md

 Continuity (This is because of Intel wireless cards are not native in MacOS)

+## PRE-INSTALL DEPLOYMENT

+Grab [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) and generate a serial with the SMBIOS "MacBookPro13,1" (without quotes)

 ## POST-INSTALL

 Disable hibernation since it doesn't work properly on hackintoshes